-The 5210 program has sparked public awareness campaigns across the country and is often taught in school health classes.
+The 5210 Program has sparked public awareness campaigns across the country and is often taught in school health classes.

 Choose My Plate: A national program

 Another helpful resource to help educate parents and children about food choices is “Choose My Plate.”
 The U.S. Department of Agriculture initiative has similar aims as the 5210 program: to encourage children to eat more fruits and vegetables, to “re-think their drink,” and to be more active.
-Children can pledge to be a “MyPlate Champion,” which is a promise to eat healthy and be active every day.
+Children can pledge to be a “MyPlate Champion,” which is a promise to eat healthily and be active every day.
 The “MyPlate Champion” website, aimed at kids, recommends that children:

 - Re-think their drink or drink fat-free or low-fat milk or water instead of sugary drinks.

-- Focus on lean protein so protein foods like beans, fish, lean meats, and nuts.
+- Focus on lean protein, so protein foods like beans, fish, lean meats, and nuts.